Twin Rivers & Treating Alcoholism

-Alcohol abuse is known to lead to many complications from accidents and violent outbursts to health and social issues.
-Through effective technics such as group therapy, workshops and assignments, we help people realise the destructive nature alcohol addiction presents and help them relieve themselves of the dependency.
-We have a team of experienced medical experts that perform a full medical before prescribing a treatment.
-In instances where necessary, we also provide detoxification as an alcohol rehab treatment.
+Alcohol abuse is known to lead to many complications, from accidents and violent outbursts to health and social issues.
+Through effective processes such as individual and group therapy, workshops and assignments, we help clients realise the destructive nature alcohol addiction has on themselves, their family and friends.
+We have a team of experienced medical practitioners who perform medical assessments and where necessary we provide detoxification at a local hospital.

 Are Weekend Drinkers Alcoholics?

 Abusing alcohol is but a sign/symptom of a much bigger issue.
 Daily drinkers are usually unquestionably alcoholics, but what about the weekend drinkers who get ‘slammed’ from Friday to Sunday night?
 Yes, this type of drinking is alcoholic as the persons behaviour during the week will be affected regarding their capacity to carry out their job properly as preoccupied with the next opportunity to consume alcohol. ‘part-time drinkers often display anti-social behaviours and moody by nature.
 Both their minds and bodies have been negatively impacted by the 2 or 3-day bender and so they begin to crave and sometimes shake, experiencing alcohol withdrawals.
 For some alcoholics they will progress to daily drinking, for some working is just a means to fund their addiction and so never really experience contentment!